-Clint Eastwood’s “Dirty Harry” debuted to the delight of his fans and the law-and-order crowd but it took a generation for it to be recognized as having been seminal in the world of cinema.
-“Dirty Harry’s” sequel is “Magnum Force” and it is almost as good as the original and certainly better than the other three that followed.
-“Magnum Force” turns introspective about too much of a police state and is in some ways as relevant today as it was the day of its release.
+Clint Eastwood’s “Dirty Harry” (click here for my review) premiered on Dec.
+21, 1971, to mixed reviews.
+It was a delight with every single Eastwood fan as well as the law-and-order crowd, but it took a generation for it to be recognized as having been seminal in the world of crime in cinema.
+To date, Eastwood hasn’t received the notice he should have for “Dirty Harry” and you’ll find a solid job from him in the sequel “Magnum Force.”
+It is almost as good as the original and certainly better than the other three pieces of dreck that followed.
+“Magnum Force” turns introspective about too much of a police state and is in some ways as relevant today as it was the day of its release two generations ago.

 (1973; 124 minutes; rated R; directed by Ted Post and starring Clint Eastwood, Hal Holbrook and Mitchell Ryan)